Lutein macular degeneration

 Many studies have pointed out that nutritional factors and dietary patterns influence the onset and progression of macular degeneration.

 Research done in Australia on nearly 7,000 older folk found that adding one tablespoon of olive oil every day reduced late onset macular degeneration by over 50%.
-According to Professor Vicki Flood from the University of Sydney this is in part because the fat helps us absorbe more of the lutein and zeaxanthin that is on our plate; it increases the bio-availability.
+According to Professor Vicki Flood from the University of Sydney this is in part because the fat helps us absorbe more of the lutein and zeaxanthin that are on our plates; it increases the bio-availability.

 In this study they found that trans fats, as found in margarine, were associated with an increased prevalence of late-onset AMD, whereas olive oil decreased it.